 If you have lighter items in your dresser drawers, such as socks and underwear, you might be able to move them without emptying them.
 Check with us (or whatever professional Stittsville moving company you use) first to make sure it is okay to move the dresser with contents in it.

 One idea, if you can move the dresser with items in it, is to put clean sheets, towels and pajamas in each drawer so you know where they are when you get to your new home.
 This will also help save space in the truck and cut down on all the clothes and moving boxes.

 Moving the dresser as is usually a good strategy if you’re just moving within the same city.
 Be sure to secure the dresser with stretch wrap.

 2. Hang Clothes in Wardrobe Boxes

-These are tall boxes that have a hanging rack across the top, and are great for making sure your clothes don’t get wrinkled and are protected from dirt and dust.
+These are tall boxes that have a hanging rack across the top and are great for making sure your hanging clothing doesn’t get wrinkled and are protected from dirt and dust.
 They’re also easy peasy to use: you simply take hanging clothes out of your closet and hang them from the metal rod in the wardrobe box.
 Done!

 3. Use Suitcases